-If you live and work in Korea as an English teacher or otherwise, you want to know when you are going to have time off of your job.
+If you live and teach English in Korea, you want to know when you are going to have time off of your job.
 Below is a list of all of the Korean holidays for 2019, including ‘red days’, as well as all of the fun, ‘corporate’ Korean holidays.

 While Korea follows the solar calendar, they still celebrate holidays that work around the lunar calendar, but these differ in length in comparison to how they are celebrated in Western countries.